Fantoni0/ara2/README.md

 - Guards: The parties in charge of validating access-keys and granting access.
 - Proxy: The entity that serves as interface to users to abstract the service.

+The PoC implements three modes of operation:

+- TRA2: Trusted Registration, Anonymous Access.
+Where a single centralized Dealer is in charge of the identification and registration.
+- TDRA2: Trusted Distributed Registration, Anonymous Access.
+A set of decentralized parties substitute the role of the centralized Dealer.
+- ARA2: Anonymous Registration, Anonymous Access.
+By using homomorphic cryptography, the access-key of the user cannot be traced by either Dealers or Guards.

 :warning: This is a repository for research purposes.
 The code has not been audited.
 Cryptography is a pretty sensible issue and only reputed and tested sources should be used in a production environment.
 Use at your own risk!